Martha Ray: Murder

 On 7 April 1779, in the company of close friend and fellow singer Caterina Galli, Ray left her home to attend a performance of Isaac Bickerstaffe's comic opera Love in a Village.
 She had been approached by Hackman earlier that evening, but when she declined to tell him where she was going he followed her to the Royal Opera House at Covent Garden.
-After the performance at around 11:00 PM, Martha, Caterina and William Hanger, Baron Coleraine left the opera house together.
+After the performance at around 11:00 pm, Martha, Caterina and William Hanger, Baron Coleraine, left the opera house together.
 Hackman seemingly believed that she had taken Hanger as another lover when he witnessed her taking Hanger's arm as they walked.
 Hackman later testified in court that "The will to destroy her who was dearer to me than life was never mine until a momentary frenzy overcame me’".

 As Martha was about to climb into her carriage, Hackman approached and murdered her with a shot to the head with his pistol.
 Whether she and Coleraine were involved in an affair has never been clearly established.

 After firing his shot at Martha, Hackman pulled out a second pistol and attempted to shoot himself, but the bullet only glanced him and left him wounded.
 Having failed at his suicide, he attempted to club himself to death with the butt of his pistol, but a crowd swiftly pinned him down and he was later arrested by the Bow Street Runners.

 Sandwich was reportedly devastated when her empty carriage arrived at The Admiralty and he was informed of her death, saying "I could have borne anything but this."

 Two days after her burial at St Nicolas Church on the 14th April, Hackman was sentenced to death by hanging.
 He had pleaded not guilty to the charge of murder, telling the court that he had only ever intended on killing himself.
-However, the fact that he had been carrying two loaded pistols indicated otherwise and the jury didn't even feel the need to retire in order to return their verdict.
+However, the fact that he had been carrying two loaded pistols indicated otherwise and the jury did not even feel the need to retire in order to return their verdict.
 Hackman's sentence was carried out on 19 April in front of a large crowd in Tyburn, London.

 The events surrounding her murder were used in the popular 1780 novel Love and Madness by Herbert Croft.

 Ray was buried in a vault under a pew in St Nicholas church, Elstree.
 During renovations of the church in 1824, the vault was re-discovered and Ray's remains moved to an unmarked grave in the churchyard.
 In 1920, the then Earl of Sandwich had a tombstone erected over the grave.